 - Develop and maintain a proper oral hygiene routine: Brush at least twice a day and floss daily

 Dental Filling Process in North Liberty, IA

 Before placing a dental filling, we take the time to ensure that our patients are comfortable.
-A local anesthetic is applied to help numb the affected tooth.
-We carefully removed any decay from the tooth.
-Once the decay is removed and the tooth is cleaned, the tooth is filled with the chosen material.
-The material is carefully modeled and shaped until the desired aesthetic is reached.
+Your dentist will numb the tooth and carefully remove the decay from the tooth.
+Then he will fill it with the chosen material.
+He will model and shape the material until it looks natural.

-Dr. Tu checks the bite and makes any necessary adjustment before the material is sealed into place.
+Dr. Tu checks the bite and makes any necessary changes before he seals the material into place.
 To get a tooth filled in North Liberty IA, call Design Dental, or request an appointment online today.